lukeshingles/lukeshingles/README.md

-I'm a researcher in computational astrophysics with skills in high-performance computing, scientific software development, data analysis, and visualisation.
+High-performance C++ for large-scale simulation and stochastic modelling.
+Background in astrophysics; focused on parallel computation, numerical methods, and performance-critical systems, with supporting tools for data analysis and visualisation.